krenerd/awesome-modular-pytorch-lightning/README.md

 ```
 these cascading config files are baked at the start of `train.py`, where configs are overriden in inverse order.
 These baked config files are logged under `configs/logs/{experiment_name}.(yaml/pkl/json)` for logging purpose.

-# List of papers implemented and how to use
+# List of techniques implemented and how to use

 ## Data Augmentation